ft-interactive/g-yAxisLinear/README.md

 	.call(myYAxis);
 ```
 ### Positioning
-This appends an axis to the .plot object, returning the width of the ticks text via the .yLabelOffset setter.
-The ticks are positioned on the right by default.
+The rendered axis returns the width of the ticks text via the .yLabelOffset setter.
+The ticks are positioned on the right by default but can be changed (see examples).

 ![alt tag](https://github.com/ft-interactive/g-yaxislinear/blob/master/images/initialPlot.png)